ljwagerfield/multiverse/docs/Architecture Notes.md

 - Certain queries can be duplicated client-side to remove need to keep polling server.

 ## Abstraction
 - Events, identities, entities *and* aggregates are concrete classes.
-All must be easily serializable and none contain non-domain-model implementation that is likel to change.
+All must be easily serializable and none contain non-domain-model implementation that is likely to change.

+## Time
+- Ordering of event sequences is handled by the underlying persistence layer.
+- Timestamps still need to be present in certain events for reactions to be timed.
+- To support adding reactions to events which otherwise have no reactions, timestamps shall be present in all events.
+- **Important:** Timestamps are *not* present to support deferred commands.
+Commands produce events which represent immediate state change; a timestamp set for any time other than the present is a bug.